Psychological Healing

 — Mark 7:21-23

 On the other hand, loving yourself requires that you stop blaming yourself for your past failures.
-No matter how often and in what way you have fallen into those inner evils—no matter how wretched you feel—all you can do about it is repent your past mistakes and trust in God’s infinite mercy.
+No matter how often and in what way you have fallen into those inner evils—no matter how wretched you feel—all is not lost if only you learn from your past mistakes and trust that, in God’s infinite mercy, He will help you learn from and remedy your mistakes.

 Love of Neighbor